SaxionMechatronics/smart_spot_backpack/Documentation/11-decision-log.md

 ## #002: The backpack will not be rainproof
 ### Context
 [Version 1.0.0](https://bitbucket.org/mechatronica/spot_backpack_solidworks/src/1.0.0/) of our backpack was made as a prototype to test if it is feasible to create our own backpack for our research group.
 This version was not rainproof.
 During development of this backpack in the CHARISMA project, the question came up whether the backpack should be rainproof.
-For context, in the CHARISMA project we investigated automatic inspections of gas pipline leakage, thus above ground and outdoors.
+For context, in the CHARISMA project we investigated automatic inspections of gas pipeline leakage, thus above ground and outdoors.

 ### Decision
 The backpack will not be rainproof.